nuprl/website/blog/_src/posts/2018-12-02-java-transient.md

-Based on the cast error, we can tell that the compiler does not trust the type `GBox<String>` and inserts a run-time check that the result of a `.get()` matches the type checker's expectation.
+Based on the cast error, we can tell that the compiler does not trust the type `GBox<String>` and inserts a run-time check that the result of the `.get()` is a string object.

 > "Calling legacy code from generic code is inherently dangerous; once you mix
 > generic code with non-generic legacy code, all the safety guarantees that the